jman717/log4js-tagline/README.md

-log4js-tagline is an extension of the node log4js package.
+log4js-tagline is an extension of the node logging package log4js.
 Tags can be created and used independently or in combination with other tags.
 Included tag appenders:

 * route - to display path or service name